VergeRepos/Arch-AutoUpdate/README.md

 Timeshift snapshots will be created automatically.

 The installer will detect your desktop bar (HyDE/KaJoo/Waybar) and configure the auto-update widget automatically.

+⚠️ Disclaimer

+This software is provided as-is.
+Use at your own risk.

+The author is not liable for any data loss, system damage, or hardware issues caused by using this software.

+Always ensure backups are available before enabling auto-updates.

+📬 Contact

+GitHub: Arch-AutoUpdate

+Email: xiannicohjaden@gmail.com